-32. In Hotel/Tourism zones, the Authority, when granting planning permission in relation to land which has a shoreline of two hundred feet or more in a development other than private single dwelling units, shall require the owner to set aside and dedicate to the public a right of way of not less than six feet in width per every two hundred feet, from the public road to the sea, on the subject property; and such right of way may be within the area set aside for setbacks under these Regulations.
+32. In Hotel/Tourism zones, the Authority, when granting planning permission in relation to land which has a shoreline of two hundred feet or more in a development other than private single dwelling units, shall require the owner to set aside and dedicate to the public a right of way of not less than six feet in width per every two hundred feet or part thereof, from a road to the sea, on the subject property; and such right of way may be within the area set aside for setbacks under these Regulations.